Discovery of Atomic Clock-Like Spin Defects in Simple Oxides from First Principles: Results

 To further characterize the excitations of NV-like defects, we determined the singlet-triplet (S-T) splitting for the most promising complex, emitting in the telecommunication range: $\mathrm{Bi_{Ca}V_O^-}$.
 Due to the strong correlation between the localized defect orbitals, the S-T splitting cannot be described using mean field theories, such as DFT.
-Therefore, we employ the quantum defect embedding theory (QDET)~\cite{sheng2022}, which has been shown to yield accurate results for several spin defects in wide band-gap semiconductors~\cite{ma2020,ma2021}.
+Therefore, we employed the quantum defect embedding theory (QDET)~\cite{sheng2022}, which has been shown to yield accurate results for several spin defects in wide band-gap semiconductors~\cite{ma2020,ma2021}.
 Our results, displayed in Fig.~\ref{fig:many_body}, confirm that the ground state of the defect is a triplet ($S=1$), as obtained with DFT.
-The lowest triplet excitation is found at 1.45 eV above the ground state.
+The lowest triplet excitation ($\mathrm{^3E}$) is found at 1.45 eV above the ground state ($\mathrm{^3A_2}$).
 This energy is similar to the DFT absorption energy (varying between 1.2 and 1.3 eV, depending on the functional).
 Within the computed many-body states, we identify three singlet ($S=0$) excitations.
-Two nearly degenerate singlet states occur at 0.26 eV and 0.33 eV above the ground state, while a non-degenerate singlet state is at 0.56 eV.
-This many-body level diagram resembles that of the NV-center in diamond~\cite{GaliNV}, where two singlet excited states occur between the triplet ground state and the first triplet excited state (see Fig.~\ref{fig:many_body}).
-For the NV-center, an optical cycle populates the $m_s=0$ instead of the $m_s=\pm1$ states that arises by inter-system crossing mediated by phonons and spin-orbit interaction~\cite{GaliNV}.
+Two nearly degenerate singlet states ($\mathrm{^1B_1}$ and $\mathrm{^1B_2}$) occur at 0.26 eV and 0.33 eV above the ground state, while a non-degenerate singlet state ($\mathrm{^1A_1}$) is at 0.56 eV.
+This many-body level diagram resembles that of the NV center in diamond~\cite{GaliNV}, where two singlet excited states occur between the triplet ground state and the first triplet excited state (see Fig.~\ref{fig:many_body}).
+Since both defects have $\mathrm{^3A_2}$ ground states and similar ZFS value, they both split into $\mathrm{A_1}$ and $\mathrm{E}$ states.
+To estimate the spin-orbit interaction of the $\mathrm{^3E}$ states, we assume that the interaction parameters of $\mathrm{Bi_{Ca}V_O^-}$ in CaO are similar in sign and magnitude as that of the NV center~\cite{GaliNV}, and with this hypothesis, which remains to be verified, we find the order reported in Fig.~\ref{fig:many_body}.
+For the NV center, an optical cycle populates the $m_s=0$ instead of the $m_s=\pm1$ states, due to inter-system crossing mediated by phonons and spin-orbit interaction~\cite{GaliNV}.
 Our results indicate that there should be such a cycle for the NV-like defects in CaO as well.